 All in all, Microsoft Teams is a great saver of time and expense – you won’t waste time travelling to project meetings if you really don’t need to.

 Which Office 365 subscription should I choose?

 This will depend on your business requirements and size of organisation.
 For organisations under 300 users:

 The entry-level package designed for businesses that operate predominantly using tablets and mobile phones.
 This does not include the Office 365 Desktop Apps (Microsoft Office Suite as it used to be known), it’s useful for supplying accounts to freelancers and remote workers who may have their own hardware and licence for Office 365 Desktop Apps.

 This includes all the features of Office 365 Business Essentials and also includes an installer for that member of staff to install office apps on 5 PC’s, Macs and Tablets and Phones.

-This includes all the features of Office 365 Business Premium and on top of that it includes:
+This includes all the features of Microsoft 365 Business Standard and on top of that it includes:

 - Mobile Device Management – This means you can control what is done and set policies for mobile devices, this also covers bring your own devices (BYOD)

 - Windows 10 Managed – This is like a domain login for a PC, so the devices are managed and secured with centralised policies, this is really useful for setting the policies for Office 365, also things like the desktop login screen and background can be set to the companies logos, to give it a more enterprise look.